BrazeDev/Braze/README.md

 4. Push to the Branch (`git push origin feature/newfeature`)
 5. Open a Pull Request

+If you wish to contribute to the development monetarily, I accept donations via crypto:

+BTC `1braze49sQ2q6JwSTbZkYs1NRiRfhkDaB`

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.